9tarek/8DX-Mogi-Table-Bot/README.md

 ## Disclaimer:

-It does not work if somebody has a tag at the end of the name.
+It does not work if somebody has the tag at the end of the name.